ftraposo/home/README.md

 1. Are Voters Updating when Audit Reports are Informative? (with [Raymond Duch](https://www.raymondduch.com/))
 2. Deterrence of dispersion?
 Effect of audits on behaviour of contractors (with [Nelson Ruiz](https://www.politics.ox.ac.uk/academic-staff/nelson-ruiz-guarin.html))
 3. Reference Points Formation (with [Nicholas Sabin](https://www.cabdyn.ox.ac.uk/people_pages/complexity_people_sabin.asp))
-4. Measuring Vote-buying using Randomised Item Response Technique
+4. Measuring Corruption using Randomised Item Response Technique
 5. Do mayors reward/punish corrupt bureaucrats?
 6. Revisiting the relationship between electoral accountability and corruption: The effects of audits on political accountability.